The Early Word: Judge Norris steps off another case; Grizz make rookie moves

 Full throttle: Southwest Tennessee Community College’s aviation program is really taking off.

-Young’s got your back: Memphis Mayor Paul Young is trying to make things easier for small business owners
+Young’s got your back: Memphis Mayor Paul Young is trying to make things easier for small business owners.

 Topics

-Thank you for reading the local news.
-Thank you for investing in our community.
+Thank you for keeping up with what’s happening in Memphis.
+Thank you for investing in our community’s trusted local news source.

 Bianca Phillips